tracyde/bosh-inception-day1/README.md

 | 1145 | Bosh Addons (runtime-config)                                                                  |
 | 1200 | Manifest Generation                                                                           |

+## Prep

+In order to perform the environment creation steps you will need to have access to AWS along with AWS Access and Secret Keys.
+You will also have to create a key-pair on AWS and have downloaded the resultant pem file.

 ## Slide Deck

 To run the slide deck go into the `presentation` directory and execute `python -m SimpleHTTPServer`